shw1n/political-discourse-framework/README.md

 # Pre-requisites for Productive Political Discourse

-Rules for productive discussion: how to find truth while remaining civil and avoid tribalism / groupthink
+Rules for productive discussion.
+Find truth while remaining civil and avoid tribalism / groupthink.

 ## 1. Go into the conversation realizing either of us can be wrong